Released On 12th Dec 2025

 Local authorities sit on vast, complex estates – housing, schools, civic buildings, depots – often with decades of asbestos history buried in old surveys, PDFs and spreadsheets.
 Good asbestos data in this context is not just “lots of information”; it is clear, current and structured so that duty holders can manage risk confidently and prove compliance when challenged.

-Why “good” asbestos data matters
+Why good asbestos data matters for local authorities

 Poor asbestos data makes it hard to know where asbestos actually is, what condition it is in and whether anyone is at risk during day‑to‑day maintenance or planned works.
 It increases the chance of aborted jobs, unplanned spend and, in the worst case, uncontrolled disturbance because contractors are working from outdated or incomplete information.